-If you are in service at age 61, your death benefit will be reduced by 3 percent1 and will be further reduced by 3 percent1 each year you continue to be in service, up to age 70.
-It will not be reduced below 60 percent of the ordinary death benefit payable.
+If you are in service at age 61, your death benefit will be reduced by 3 percent and will be further reduced by 3 percent each year you continue to be in service, up to age 70.1 It will not be reduced below 60 percent of the ordinary death benefit payable.

 If you chose a different death benefit, and die while in active service, your beneficiary will be paid the greater of the two death benefits.

 There is a post-retirement death benefit if you: